amandeepmittal/amanhimself.dev/content/posts/stash-changes-with-vscode.md

 ## Conclusion

-Stashing is particularly useful when you want to fix something and keep those changes around so that you can return to them later.
-Collecting the stashed changes can result in a new branch, where local changes can be brought later on.
+Stashing is particularly useful when you want to fix something and keep those changes around so you can return to them later.
+Collecting the stashed changes can result in a new branch, where local changes can be brought later.